ezmsg-org/ezmsg/docs/source/tutorials/content-tutorials.rst

-Getting acquainted with ezmsg - the practical way
+Tutorial
 #################################################

+Let's get acquainted with ``ezmsg`` - the practical way.
 This tutorial provides a hands-on approach to learning the `ezmsg` framework.
 By following the examples and exercises, you will gain practical experience in using `ezmsg` for your messaging and signal processing needs.

 If you would like to understand the design and decision-making behind `ezmsg`, please refer to the explanations section.